mecid/mecid.github.io/_posts/2025-07-01-glassifying-toolbars-in-swiftui.md

 Liquid Glass allows us to tint toolbar items using the *tint* view modifier and badge them using the *badge* view modifier.
 But use it wisely, it is not something you are going to use often, instead rely on toolbar placement API.

 The new Liquid Glass provides us the new toolbar grouping functionality.
-For example, you can group a bunch of secondary actions together by splitting them from primary action.
+For example, you can group a bunch of secondary actions together by splitting them from the primary action.

 ```swift
 struct ToolsToolbar: ToolbarContent {